DeanLemans/deanlemans.github.io/content/vault_rules.md

 - **static_files** for images, audio, videos, PDFs, etc.

 ## Links

-+ [ ] i need to search through to my notes and add more internal links.

 I try to always link the first mention of something.
 Often the link is *unresolved*, meaning that the note for that link isn't created yet.
 Unresolved links are important because they are breadcrumbs for future connections between things.